 I hope this has given you some

 good great ideas for trade show giveaways the next time you have an exhibit.
 Let me know in the comments below any other ideas you have or giveaways you’ve seen at shows.
-I hope to see you around.
+Or if you need a little help with your own trade shows be sure to sign up for VIP Status and Early Access to my upcoming Trade Show Guide.

 ~ Johnny Bravo